Loading

 Technical Artist

-I'm a 23-year-old technical artist and programmer, currently studying Computer Games Technology as a third-year student at the University of Portsmouth.
+I'm a 23-year-old technical artist, currently studying Computer Games Technology as a third-year student at the University of Portsmouth.

 I just finished a placement year with EA & Codemasters, working as a technical artist and shader specialist on F1 25!